As seen in:

 Which will make the hiring manager realize she is dealing with a future Bill Gates?
 A resume summary or a resume objective?

 A resume summary is for those with oodles of experience.

 A resume objective belongs in an entry-level computer science resume.
-It also works for applicants who are changing careers.
+It also works for applicants who are changing careers or computer science students.

 Let’s look at each in turn.

 Here’s a computer science resume example summary.
 Note the focus on experience.